Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 I research different approaches to include these small-scale effects into theoretical

-models of neutron stars.
 Using techniques that are well-known from standard

 magnetohydrodynamics, I have for example studied the evolution of the magnetic field in the interior